I found this photo of a young me.

 In fact, or so I was told, Kaiser had not even smiled since his arrival—more grist for the mentally ill mill.

 He was considered un-reachable as a human being.
 Beyond help, really.
-And the only treatment he received was two large daily doses of those drugs that mental hospitals give patients to make them more tractable, and which makes keeping things clean so much easier.
+And the only treatment he received was two large daily doses of those drugs that mental hospitals give patients to make them more tractable, and which makes keeping things (like floors) clean so much easier.

 One day I decided to bring my guitar to the ward and sing for them.
 The head nurse saw nothing wrong with that, and agreed.
 Might even do them some good.